 - 3 – 4 Tbsp virgin coconut oil, melted or warmed until liquid

-- Add the all the ingredients to a blender.
+- Add all the ingredients to a mixing bowl.

-- Remove and chill for at least one hour before using.
+- Chill for at least one hour to set before using.

 - Yields about 1 1/4 cups.